 ▸ Generally, keep a distance of 3 to 5 meters to any marine animal, and more if you are close to the tail of a large animal such as a whale shark.

-▸ It is important with some species to always keep a safety distance such as with stingrays, triggerfish, lionfish.
+▸ It is important with some species to always keep a safe distance such as with stingrays, triggerfish, lionfish.
 And who would think… but stay more than 1 meter away from giant clams.

 ▸ In short, check what are the species to avoid in the area before you go.